 Riddle Hospital and Main Line Health are committed to the highest standards of patient care, education and research.
 Our commitment has been recognized by our peers and by others throughout the Delaware Valley and across the nation.

-Riddle Hospital was ranked the ninth best hospital in the Philadelphia region by U.S. News & World Report, an area that is known across the country and internationally as a hub for health care delivery, research, and education.
+Riddle Hospital was ranked the 10th best hospital (three-way tie) in the Philadelphia region by U.S. News & World Report, an area that is known across the country and internationally as a hub for health care delivery, research, and education.
 To be continually recognized among the best is a testament to the quality of care that we provide to our patients every day.

-In addition to our regional rankings, Riddle Hospital was ranked as high-performing for five common conditions:
+In addition to our regional rankings, Riddle Hospital was ranked as high-performing for three common conditions:

 - Hip replacement